DrFKNoble/c-_programming_tutorials/lecture_02/README.md

 # Lecture 2: Organising the Parts of a Program

-## What You'll Lean in This Lecture
+## What You'll Learn in this Lecture:

 * Why to use C++
 * How C++ programs are organised